 The genesis of the Association of International Graduate Admissions Consultants (AIGAC) can be traced back to an initiative adopted by the Tuck School of Business at Dartmouth University in the spring of 2005.

 Inviting graduate educational consultants from eighteen countries, the Tuck School of Business held the first-ever “Conference for International Educational Consultants.”

 One year later, the Graduate Management Admission Council® (GMAC®) invited three major consulting companies, to co-present a session entitled “Admission Consultants: Love ‘em, Hate ‘em, Use ‘em.”

-During the GMAC® presentation, the four consultancies announced their interest in forming a not-for-profit association to realize the concept of setting industry standards for graduate admissions consultants.
+During the presentation, the consultancies announced their interest in forming a not-for-profit association to set industry standards for graduate admissions consultants.

 AIGAC Mission Statement

 AIGAC provides insight and transparency into the graduate admissions process and promotes ethical standards and professional development among our members and stakeholders worldwide.